iTunes Hacks That Will Change Your Life | 2021

 Location of library

-Step 1: Launch iTunes app.
+Step 1: Launch the iTunes app.

 Step 2: Click on Edit → Preferences.